ippeter/telegram-bot/README.md

 # telegram-bot
-Telegram bot prototype for SberCloud.Advanced
+Telegram bot prototype for SberCloud.Advanced implemented as a FunctionGraph function.

 ### Description
 Input: